Sterile Processing Jobs: What Makes Them So Awesome?

 One of the greatest benefits of sterile processing technician jobs is that you typically require only a small amount of schooling in order to pursue them.
 Sterile processing technician schools offer certificate or diploma programs that can be completed in as little as a few weeks.
 Certificate programs are usually quite short, whereas a diploma program can take up to a year to complete.

 Most sterile processing tech jobs require candidates to have at least a certificate.
 And some require industry certification even though very few states mandate it.
-Along with enhancing your employment opportunities, obtaining certification is a great way to demonstrate your professional competencies.
+Along with enhancing your employment opportunities, obtaining sterile processing technician certification is a great way to demonstrate your professional competencies.

 Below are the two most common and recognized certifications:

-- Certified Registered Central Service Technician (CRCST)—This certification is administered through the International Association of Healthcare Central Service Materiel Management (IAHCSMM).
+- Certified Registered Central Service Technician (CRCST)—The CRCST certification—also known as IAHCSMM certification—is administered through the International Association of Healthcare Central Service Materiel Management (IAHCSMM).
 You are required to complete an approved training program in addition to 400 hours of work experience either prior to writing the exam or within six months of completing it.
 You are given three hours to complete the exam.

 - Certified Sterile Processing and Distribution Technician (CSPDT)—The CSPDT certification is administered through the Certification Board for Sterile Processing and Distribution (CBSPD).
 Once you have completed an approved program, you can apply to take a two-hour exam.